menu

 Real Estate Prices & Overview

-MacDill Air Force Base is a suburban neighborhood (based on population density) located in Tampa, Florida.
+MacDill Air Force Base is a rural neighborhood (based on population density) located in Tampa, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-MacDill Air Force Base real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+MacDill Air Force Base real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the MacDill Air Force Base neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the MacDill Air Force Base neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics